ankane/searchkick/README.md

 For MySQL, use `:json`, and for others, use `:text` with a [JSON serializer](https://api.rubyonrails.org/classes/ActiveRecord/AttributeMethods/Serialization/ClassMethods.html).

-Next, update your model, Create a separate method for conversion data so you can use [partial reindexing](#partial-reindexing).
+Next, update your model.
+Create a separate method for conversion data so you can use [partial reindexing](#partial-reindexing).

 ```ruby
 class Product < ApplicationRecord